-- Get your child involved in family discussions so they are more likely to stay at the table.
+- Get your child involved in family conversations so they are more likely to stay at the table

-- Providing your toddler with food that is cut into strips or fingers is easier for them to manage versus large pieces.
+- Toddlers find it easier to eat with their fingers.
+Providing your toddler with food that is cut into strips or fingers is easier for them to manage compared to larger pieces.

 Simple rewards such as complimenting your child, offering stickers, or stamps may help to enforce good table manners.
 Don’t use desserts or non-nutritious foods as bribes this will not help to encourage good behaviour.